-John Rambo: From Soldier to Cult Classic Hero
+John Rambo: From Soldier To Cult Classic Hero

 Few characters in film history have left as indelible a mark as John Rambo, the iconic war hero from Rambo: First Blood.
 Played by Sylvester Stallone, Rambo is more than just an action figure—he’s a symbol of the internal and external battles faced by war veterans, particularly those returning from the horrors of the Vietnam War.